jstvz/Downtown-Achieves-cflv/nv-report-card-data.md

 ```

-Because we may want to consider each pipeline seperately, we also create two character
+Because we may want to consider each pipeline separately, we also create two character
 vectors to hold their names: